llpeterson/foundation/performance.md

 We use in this calculation to account for a request message being sent across the network and the data being sent back.
-For example, consider a situation where a user wants to fetch a 1-MB file across a 1-Gbps with a round-trip time of 100 ms. The includes both the transmit time for 1 MB (1 / 1 Gbps $$\times$$ 1 MB = 8 ms) and the 100-ms RTT, for a total transfer time of 108 ms. This means that the effective throughput will be
+For example, consider a situation where a user wants to fetch a 1-MB file across a 1-Gbps with a round-trip time of 100 ms. This includes both the transmit time for 1 MB (1 / 1 Gbps $$\times$$ 1 MB = 8 ms) and the 100-ms RTT, for a total transfer time of 108 ms. This means that the effective throughput will be